-Figure 1 Coherence between the overall and specific objectives of the FOP STRATEGIC OVERALL OBJECTIVES SPECIFIC OBJECTIVES VISION (SO)(00)(SV) SO1.1.
+Coherence between the overall and specific objectives of the FOP STRATEGIC OVERALL OBJECTIVES SPECIFIC OBJECTIVES VISION (00)(SO)(SV) SO1.1.
 To modernise and construct production nodern fisheries sector via the modernisation of production installations and the construction SV: Competitive, as well as economically, socially and environmentally sustainable and installations, improve working conditions and maintain jobs OO1.
 To ensure sustainability SO1.2.
 To enhance natural aquatic habitats in and competitiveness of inland waters and fishponds and to reduce the aquaculture and inland fishery overpopulation of invasive fish species SO1.3.
 To develop technical skills of new facilities in aquaculture and processing SO1.4.
 To encourage partnership between researchers and producers in the fishery sector SO2.1.
 To increase productivity and OO2.
 To ensure sustainability effectiveness in fish processing, primarily and competitiveness of fish through the enhancement and modernisation of processing facilities and improvement of hygiene processing industry and working conditions OO3.
 To enhance aquatic natural resources and to SO3.1.
 To develop the production of organic enhance biodiversity of the aquaculture (Reg.
 (EEC) No. 2092/91) fishpond areas and traditional features of aquaculture zones OO4.
 To promote fisheries and aquaculture products, while SO4.1.
-To promote fisheries and aquaculture increasing the level of products on the Hungarian market Hungarian fish consumption OO5.
-To ensure effective SO5.1.
-To improve technical assistance implementation on the FOP
+To promote fisheries and aquaculture increasing the level of products on the Hungarian market Hungarian fish consumption implementation on the FOP